 We love animals, but we love flowers, too.
 In a recent article for the Associated Press, our good friend Dean Fosdick passed along some advice from an esteemed colleague about bulbs that are “noxious and unpalatable to foraging wildlife:”

-Other great animal-proof members of the amaryllis family include our fall-planted but sold-out sternbergia, oxblood lilies, surprise lilies, and red spider lilies – which you can order for next fall beginning Dec.
+Other great animal-proof members of the amaryllis family include our fall-planted sternbergia, oxblood lilies, surprise lilies, and red spider lilies – which you can order for next fall beginning Dec.
 1 – and our spring-planted crinums.